cbrenton/webgl-hello/README.md

 ## Scene 5
 ### Create a scene with a rotating cube, a single light, and a plane.
 - [x] This scene should demonstrate simple diffuse lighting.
+- [x] The scene should demonstrate phong lighting (interpolated normals).
+- [x] The plane should be texture mapped.
 - [ ] The scene should display accurate shadows via shadow mapping.

 ## Scene 6
 ### Create a scene with bunny.obj and a plane and a single light.
+- [ ] This scene should read the bunny model in from a file.
-- [x] This scene should demonstrate phong lighting (interpolated normals).
+- [ ] The scene should demonstrate phong lighting (interpolated normals).
 - [ ] The scene should have accurate shadows via shadow mapping.
 - [ ] The plane should be texture mapped.